safayetjamil647/Micro-Devops-Project/README.md

 Egress happens whenever data leaves an organization’s network, be it via email messages, as uploads to the cloud or websites, as a file transferred onto removable media like Universal Serial Bus (USB) drives and external hard drives, or through File Transfer Protocol (FTP) or Hypertext Transfer Protocol (HTTP) transfers.

 ![800px-PacketFlowDiagram_v6_a svg](https://user-images.githubusercontent.com/60421249/152416474-89dc272e-44bd-403b-9e1d-43a42ea0b5d0.png)

+Routing Table:

+A routing table is a set of rules, often viewed in table format, that is used to determine where data packets traveling over an Internet Protocol (IP) network will be directed.
+All IP-enabled devices, including routers and switches, use routing tables.
+See below a Routing Table:

+ Destination      Subnet mask         Interface 128.75.43.0      255.255.255.0       Eth0
+ 128.75.43.0      255.255.255.128     Eth1
+ 192.12.17.5      255.255.255.255     Eth3
+ default                              Eth2

+ Entries of an IP Routing Table:
+A routing table contains the information necessary to forward a packet along the best path toward its destination.
+Each packet contains information about its origin and destination.
+Routing Table provides the device with instructions for sending the packet to the next hop on its route across the network.

+Each entry in the routing table consists of the following entries:

+Network ID:
+The network ID or destination corresponding to the route.
+Subnet Mask:
+The mask that is used to match a destination IP address to the network ID.
+Next Hop:
+The IP address to which the packet is forwarded Outgoing Interface:
+Outgoing interface the packet should go out to reach the destination network.
+Metric:
+A common use of the metric is to indicate the minimum number of hops (routers crossed) to the network ID.